adarsh-niranjan/British_Airways_Analysis/README.md

 ### British Airways Analysis.twbx:
 It is the Tableau packaged workbook file.
 ## Details:<br>
-**To understand customer sentiment, we will analyze public reviews of British Airways journeys.
-We will explore correlations between these reviews and factors like aircraft type, seating, cabin crew service, and food quality.
-Additionally, we will monitor average rating trends across various timeframes and for each country served by British Airways.
-All data will be presented in an interactive and dynamic format for deeper insights**
+**This project explored public reviews of British Airways flights in Tableau to understand customer sentiment regarding seating, cabin crew service, and food quality.
+Leveraged Tableau's functionalities like filters, parameters, and custom maps to explore correlations between reviews and these factors.
+Additionally, it monitored average rating trends across various timeframes and destinations for deeper insights, presented in interactive dashboards for clear communication.**